gornskew/lisply-mcp/README.md

       (theo *my-box* length))
 ```

-This box could be visualized by creating a web interface or using
+This box can be visualized by creating a web interface or using
 built-in visualization tools.
 See [Gendl
 Documentation](https://gornschool.com) for details.